-19. Miscellaneous.
+Miscellaneous.

-- Options and Awards granted under the Plan, the Committee shall have the right to provide, in an Agreement, or to require a Grantee to agree by separate written or electronic instrument at or after grant, that all Options and Awards (including any proceeds, gains or other economic benefit actually or constructively received by the Grantee upon any receipt or exercise of any Option or Award or upon the receipt or resale of any Shares underlying the Option or Award) will be subject to repayment or reimbursement to the extent set forth in any recoupment or clawback provisions which may be included in any such Agreement or separate instrument.
-In addition, without limiting the foregoing, any Option or Award granted pursuant to this Plan shall be subject to forfeiture, repayment or reimbursement by the Grantee to the Company (i) to the extent provided in the Company's current "Clawback Policy," as it may be amended from time to time, (ii) to the extent that Grantee in the future becomes subject to any other recoupment or clawback policy hereafter adopted by the Company, including any such policy (or amended version of the Company's current Clawback Policy) adopted by the Company to comply with the requirements of any applicable laws, rules or regulations, including pursuant to final SEC rules under the Dodd-Frank Wall Street Reform and Consumer Protection Act, or (iii) to the extent provided under any applicable laws which impose mandatory recoupment, under circumstances set forth in such applicable laws, including the Sarbanes-Oxley Act of 2002. - 19.2 Multiple Agreements.
+Forfeiture and Clawback Provisions.
+Pursuant to its general authority to determine the terms and conditions applicable to Options and Awards granted under the Plan, the Committee shall have the right to provide, in an Agreement, or to require a Grantee to agree by separate written or electronic instrument at or after grant, that all Options and Awards (including any proceeds, gains or other economic benefit actually or constructively received by the Grantee upon any receipt or exercise of any Option or Award or upon the receipt or resale of any Shares underlying the Option or Award) will be subject to repayment or reimbursement to the extent set forth in any recoupment or clawback provisions which may be included in any such Agreement or separate instrument.
+In addition, without limiting the foregoing, any Option or Award granted pursuant to this Plan shall be subject to forfeiture, repayment, reimbursement or other recoupment by the Grantee to the Company (i) to the extent provided in the Company's current Clawback Policy, as it may be amended from time to time (the "Current Clawback Policy"), (ii) to the extent that Grantee in the future becomes subject to any other recoupment or clawback policy hereafter adopted by the Company, including any such policy (or amended version of the Current Clawback Policy) adopted by the Company to comply with the requirements of any applicable laws, rules or regulations, including pursuant to final SEC rules and/or final New York Stock Exchange listing standards with respect to recoupment adopted in connection with the Dodd-Frank Wall Street Reform and Consumer Protection Act (such final rules and final New York Stock Exchange listing standards, the "Dodd-Frank Clawback Requirements") (such policies referenced in clause (i) or this clause (ii), collectively, the "Policies"), or (iii) to the extent provided under any applicable laws which impose mandatory recoupment, under circumstances set forth in such applicable laws, including pursuant to the Sarbanes-Oxley Act of 2002 and the Dodd-Frank Clawback Requirements.
+The Company may utilize any method of recovery specified in the Policies in connection with any Award recoupment required or permitted under the Policies.

+Multiple Agreements.
 The terms of each Option or Award may differ from other Options or Awards granted under the Plan at the same time or at some other time.
-The Committee may also grant more than one Option or Award to a given Eligible Individual during the term of the Plan, either in addition to, or in substitution for, one or more Options or Awards previously granted to that Eligible Individual. - 19.3 Beneficiary Designation.
+The Committee may also grant more than one Option or Award to a given Eligible Individual during the term of the Plan, either in addition to, or in substitution for, one or more Options or Awards previously granted to that Eligible Individual.

+Beneficiary Designation.
 Each Optionee or Grantee may, from time to time, name one or more individuals (each, a "Beneficiary") to whom any benefit under the Plan is to be paid or who may exercise any rights of the Optionee or Grantee under any Option or Award granted under the Plan in the event of the Optionee's or Grantee's death before he or she receives any or all of such benefit or exercises such Option.
 Each such designation shall revoke all prior designations by the same Optionee or Grantee, shall be in a form prescribed by the Company, and will be effective only when filed by the Optionee or Grantee in writing with the Company during the Optionee's or Grantee's lifetime.
-In the absence of any such designation, benefits remaining unpaid at the Optionee's or Grantee's death and rights to be exercised following the Optionee's or Grantee's estate.
+In the absence of any such designation, benefits remaining unpaid at the Optionee's or Grantee's death and rights to be exercised following the Optionee's or Grantee's death shall be paid to or exercised by the Optionee's or Grantee's estate.

-19.4 Withholding of Taxes.
+Withholding of Taxes.